 All sessions are held within the safety of complete confidentiality.

-There's a number of ways we can meet and each one has it's own benefits.
+There are a number of ways we can meet and each one has its own benefits.

 Therapy at home or wherever you are

 This way of meeting up and getting support might be best for you if you find your life is quite busy or if distance makes in-person sessions impossible.
 There's nothing like meeting up face to face but it can be really nice just to sit in the comfort of your own place and have a session.
 I work with people all over the world and find it really effective.
 I receive my mentoring and supervision via internet sessions and high recommend it.

 Sessions can be held from the early morning through to the evening.